This website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 Life on land

 “Six applicants applied for the Primary Producer Incentives Grant and all applicants were successful in obtaining funding.
-Total expended AUD 5,000, remaining allocation was AUD 345,000, expenditures resulting in the killing of 1,000 Kangaroo”.
+Total expended AUD 5,000, remaining allocation was AUD 345,000, expenditures resulting in the killing of 1,000 Kangaroos”.

 Peter and Andrea Hylands